robertbrodrecht/launchpad/README.md

 To Do For 1.6
 =============

-* Do a live test of migration and consider adding an e-mail when complete option.
 * Take another stab at MU Support
-* HTML5-based Caption Shortcode Override
 * UI for creating Metaboxes and Flexible Content
 * Site Options
   * Multiple options pages?